 The CfDs were awarded at a price of approximately zl319.6 ($84.5) per MWh for up to 25 years, subject to final approval from regulatory authorities of Poland and the European Commission.

-Polish marine survey company MEWO is conducting the EIA of the Baltyk I project.
+Polish marine survey company Mewo was engaged to conduct the EIA of the Baltyk I project.

 Global research company DHI was contracted by Polenergia to serve as a consulting company for the EIA process of the Baltyk III project in 2015.
 It conducted environmental research on hydrographics, marine mammals, background noise and migrating birds.